top of page

 The Desert Biennial Project (DBP) is a large-scale, artist-led initiative designed to counteract the dramatic loss of art spaces across Nevada.
 Since 2017, the closure of thirteen galleries has left the state's arts community fragmented and underserved.
 DBP offers a solution: a vibrant, welcoming, and site-specific biennial exhibition held on public land at the Apex Dry Lakebed in southern Nevada, with a follow-up gallery exhibition at the Holland Project in Reno, in northern Nevada.

-Organized by Nevada-based artists and curators Laura Esbensen, Bailey Anderson, and Iulia Filipov-Serediuc—along with a cohort of artists, volunteers, and community partners—DBP will feature over 100 artists from across the state, highlighting diverse, experimental, and interdisciplinary work.
+Organized by Nevada-based artists and curators Laura Esbensen, Bailey Anderson, and Iulia Filipov-Serediuc—along with a cohort of artists, volunteers, and community partners—DBP featured 107 artists from across the state, highlighting diverse, experimental, and interdisciplinary work.
 The project builds on the momentum of “Stone Soup,” an informal 2023 gathering in response to the cancellation of the Bullfrog Biennial, designed to instill a sense of solidarity on a public scale from all corners of the community.

 The event will serve as a catalyst for connection, education, and long-term sustainability, with internships, public programming, and partnerships with organizations like Goodwill of Southern Nevada, Life by Music, and the Holland Project.
 It also aims to grow the Art+Everywhere presence in the Western U.S., helping cement Nevada as a key regional hub.